 We have combined very light, extremely strong and flexible thermoplastics with very strong but flexible elastomers.
 We are able to slow force entering the skull and reduce perceived force in the head.
 Combine this with our patent pending one piece foam/elastomer insert and we have created an amazingly comfortable, heat dissipating, force attenuating helmet for youth, High school, collegiate and professional athletes alike.

 1)Lightweight- weighing under 3.5 lbs fully assembled.
 Not just the shell. really!

-5) Widest "field of vision" on the market- the cal blitz boasts a peripheral visual field of 222 degrees!
+5) Widest "Field of Vision" on the market- The Cal Blitz boasts a peripheral visual field of 222 degrees!
 Less rotation of the neck at impact means less force to the head and a reduced rate of neck and head injuries.
-This cannot be stressed enough: if you have to turn your head to see the impact coming, your neck is in a compromised position. we see this in sports injuries and automobile accidents as well as industrial trauma.
-The cal blitz helps to protect your "blind sides", so to speak.
+This cannot be stressed enough: if you have to turn your head to see the impact coming, your neck is in a compromised position.
+We see this in sports injuries and automobile accidents as well as industrial trauma.
+The Cal Blitz visual field helps to protect your "blind sides", so to speak.

 6) Made in the USA!
 The shell, the liner, the snaps.....all american made.
 Ask Riddell or Schutt if they can say that.